kjolley/BIGSdb_documentation/rest.rst

 **Required additional parameters (JSON-encoded in POST body):**

-* sequence [string] - Sequence string
+* sequence [string] - Sequence string or base64-encoded FASTA file

-**Optional parameters:** None

-**Response:** Object containing the following key/value pairs:
+**Optional parameters (JSON-encoded in POST body):**

+* details [true/false] - Return detailed exact match parameters
+* base64 [true/false] - Sequence is a base64-encoded FASTA file

+**Response:**

-* exact_matches [array] - list of match objects, each consisting of:
+* exact_matches [object] consisting of locus keys, each consisting of array of match objects consisting of:

-  * locus [string] - locus name
-  * allele_id [string] - allele identifier
+  * allele_id
   * href - :ref:`URI to allele record <db_loci_locus_alleles_allele_id>`.

+  additionally if 'details' parameter passed:

+  * start - start position on query
+  * end - end position on query
+  * orientation - forward/reverse
+  * length - length of matched allele
+  * contig - contig name if FASTA file is uploaded

 .. note::
-   This method currently only supports exact matches.
-Whitespace is removed from the sequence and it is capitalized before querying the database.
+   This method only supports exact matches.
+If no match is indicated for a specific locus, use the
+   :ref:`locus-specific call<db_loci_locus_sequence>` to identify the closest
+   match.

 .. _db_schemes: